Are Regular Fat and Skinny Fat the Same Thing?

 Just as a poor diet or any type of exercise (like cardio) does not cause skinny fat.
 Skinny fat is unique genetic tissue that can only be reduced by safely losing regular fat, adding muscle mass, or paying for a few FDA-approved ways.

-How Does Skinny Fat Affect Weight Loss & Gain
+How Skinny Fat Affects Regular Fat Weight Loss & Gain

 References